Skip to main content

 How should a CMO budget marketing?

-How should a CMO budget marketing? — abstract on-brand illustration
+How should a CMO budget marketing?, abstract on-brand illustration

 What that actually means in practice

-At Nyman Media, we build the CMO budget in two passes: first from the operating plan, then against the market.
+We build the CMO budget in two passes: first from the operating plan, then against the market.
 The bottom-up pass asks what the business must prove next.
-The top-down pass tests whether the investment level is credible for the company’s stage, category, sales motion, and growth expectations.
+The top-down pass tests whether the investment level is credible for the company's stage, category, sales motion, and growth expectations.

 A CMO budget should fund the next set of business answers, not just the next set of marketing activities.